Laryngeal Cancer: Symptoms, Causes and Treatment

-The American Cancer Society has stated that around 90 percent of people affected with stage 1 glottis (part of the larynx that) cancers survive for five years or more.
+The American Cancer Society has stated that around 90 per cent of people affected with stage 1 glottis (part of the larynx) cancers survive for five years or more.

-Like every cancer, this cancer is caused by the mutation in the genetic composition triggered by certain elements.
+Like every cancer, laryngeal cancer is caused by a mutation in the genetic composition triggered by certain elements.
 But there are certain risk factors predisposing to laryngeal cancer.

 The risk factors involved in laryngeal cancer are:

 - Smoking: Smoking is the number one cause of laryngeal cancer.
 When you smoke tobacco (cigarettes, pipes, cigars), the smoke from it passes through the larynx.
 This smoke contains chemicals that elevate the risk of developing laryngeal cancer.

 - Alcohol: Consuming alcohol regularly increases the risk of laryngeal cancer.
 If smoking and drinking are done simultaneously (regularly) the risk elevates even further.